Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

 Introduction: The topological view of condensed matter, shaped gradually in the latter half of the 20th century, came to the forefront of condensed-matter research with the discovery of topological insulators.\cite{HK,QZ} The field has since been evolving rapidly with target materials expanding from insulators to semimetals.\cite{SM,RevWeyl1, RevWeyl2,RevWeylDirac,RevTSM,RevNLSM1,RevNLSM2} Topological semimetals can be broadly classified into Dirac semimetals (DSMs), Weyl semimetals (WSMs), and nodal-line semimetals (NLSMs).

 DSMs are characterized by having two energy bands, each spin-degenerate, crossing linearly near the Fermi level $E_F$ at isolated points in the Brillouin zone (BZ).
-The crossing point (Dirac node) is therefore fourfold degenerate, which is possible only if the system respects both time-reversal and spatial-inversion symmetries.
-If one or both of these symmetries is broken, a Dirac node splits into two doubly degenerate nodes, turning the material into a WSM.
-The degeneracy points (Weyl nodes) have chirality $\pm1$ depending on whether the node is a sink or source of Berry curvature.
-The total chirality of the BZ must vanish; therefore, Weyl nodes come in pairs with opposite signs of chirality.
-The degeneracy is lifted only when Weyl nodes of opposite chiralities approach each other and annihilate in pairs.
-Therefore, Weyl nodes are robust against weak perturbations.
-In constrast to DSMs and WSMs having degeneracies at discrete $k$ points, NLSMs have degeneracy along a one-dimensional path in the BZ.
-Such line degeneracy arises, for example, if the crystal has a mirror plane on which the bands have different mirror eigenvalues.
+The crossing point (Dirac point) is therefore fourfold degenerate, which is possible only if the system respects both time-reversal and spatial-inversion symmetries.
+If one or both of these symmetries is broken, a Dirac point splits into two doubly degenerate points, turning the material into a WSM.
+The degeneracy points (Weyl points or WPs) have chirality $C=\pm1$ depending on whether the node is a sink or source of Berry curvature.
+The total chirality of the BZ must vanish; therefore, WPs come in pairs with opposite signs of $C$.
+The degeneracy is lifted only when WPs of opposite chiralities approach each other and annihilate in pairs.
+Therefore, WPs are robust against weak perturbations.
+In contrast to DSMs and WSMs having degeneracies at discrete $k$ points, NLSMs have degeneracy along a one-dimensional path in the BZ.
+Such a line degeneracy arises, for example, if the crystal has a mirror plane on which the bands have different mirror eigenvalues.

 A salient feature of topological materials is the emergence of surface states associated with their bulk topology.\cite{RevWeylDirac} DSMs and WSMs have topologically protected surface states called Fermi arcs, which give rise to quantum oscillations in magnetotransport or quantum interference in tunnel conductance.
 NLSMs tend to have rather flat surface bands in the shape of drumheads inside or outside the nodal loop projected onto the surface BZ.
 High-temperature superconductivity and special collective modes involving drumhead surface states have been predicted.\cite{Heikkila, SpecCollMode}